addiscent/vagrant-ruby-rails/README.md

 > $ cd vagrant-ruby

-Download a zip file containing the _vagrant-ruby-rails_ product files from the _Github_ repository page, https://github.com/ckthomaston/vagrant-ruby-rails.
+Download a zip file containing the _vagrant-ruby-rails_ product files from the _GitHub_ repository page, https://github.com/ckthomaston/vagrant-ruby-rails.

 Extract those files into this subdirectory, (".../vagrant-ruby/").
 During extraction, ensure the same file and subdirectory hierarchy as in the repository is retained.